rosemckeon/honours-project/README.md

 This repository is my undergraduate honours project, and includes:

-- An individual-based model, written in R, that simulates the evolution of polyploidy in flowering plants.
+- An individual-based model, written as an R package *sploidy*, that simulates the evolution of polyploidy in flowering plants.
 - The [scripts](https://github.com/rosemckeon/honours-project/blob/master/scripts/) and [data](https://github.com/rosemckeon/honours-project/blob/master/data/) output by running the model, parametised to simulate the life-cycle of *Erythranthe guttata* (formerly: *Mimulus guttatus*).
 - The [thesis itself](https://github.com/rosemckeon/honours-project/blob/master/thesis/_thesis_2417024.pdf) which explains the model, and all the [files](https://github.com/rosemckeon/honours-project/blob/master/thesis/) that went into creating that final document.